Wednesday, September 17, 2025

 The story...

 Do I take good care of myself?
 Am I worth taking good care of myself?
 Do I take good care of myself for me or to appease others?
 Is it okay to love yourself and enjoy your life?
-These are good questions and they seem to fall under that heading of self-care.
+These are good questions and they seem to fall under the heading of self-care.

 Do I practice self-care first to develop a sense of love and value for me?
 Or, do I focus on understanding, valuing, and loving me to open up my will for practicing self-care?

 The only church in town will spread the good news that God's provided the way for you to be loved and safe within the hands of God.
 You're valued and can enjoy an everlasting relationship with God in Christ.
 God even says that the same Holy Spirit who raised Christ from the dead will reside within you as evidence of your saving faith.
-By His shed blood our sins are forgiven - we can be right with God.
+By His shed blood our sins are forgiven - we can be right with holy God.
 His resurrection proves He's both God and has the power to resurrect you with an everlasting life and new body too.
 Man, that's good news.
 Take good care of yourself - you're truly worth it.

 Just for today...